CppMicroServices/CppMicroServices/README.rst

 Quick Start
 -----------

+Start by cloning the project repository.
+It is important to note that since the project utilizes git submodules, you must clone the repository with the `--recursive` flag.
+This will also clone the submodules and place them in their respective directories.
+For further reading about how git submodules work and how to clone them into an already existing repository on your disk, please see `Git's documentation <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_.

 Essentially, the C++ Micro Services library provides you with a powerful dynamic service registry on top of a managed lifecycle.
 The framework manages, among other things, logical units of modularity called *bundles* that